Gatlinburg Regional

 The Gatlinburg Regional is the largest of over 100 regional tournaments sponsored by the American Contract Bridge League (ACBL).

-The week long tournament attracts the top bridge players from all over the world.
+The week-long tournament attracts the top bridge players from all over the world.

 The tournament is typically held in April and lasts a week.
 The tournament features pair events and team events - Swiss, Bracketed Swiss, Board-a-Match (BAM) and KO.
-The KO events are the largest events held by the ACBL throughout the year, typically attracting over 300 entries every day.
+The KO events are the largest events held by the ACBL throughout the year, typically attracting over 300 entries daily.

-Attendance Figures
+Attendance

 The tournament was originally held every two years starting in 1968.
 After 1980, it became an annual event.

 A table is four players playing for a single session (approximately 3 hours).